 Inflation Rate in Zimbabwe averaged 65.09 percent from 2009 until 2023, reaching an all time high of 785.55 percent in May of 2020 and a record low of -7.50 percent in December of 2009.
 This page provides the latest reported value for - Zimbabwe Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Zimbabwe Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Inflation Rate in Zimbabwe is expected to be 400.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Zimbabwe to stand at 50.00 in 12 months time.
-In the long-term, the Zimbabwe Inflation Rate is projected to trend around 18.00 percent in 2021 and 14.00 percent in 2022, according to our econometric models.
+Inflation Rate in Zimbabwe is expected to be 60.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Zimbabwe Inflation Rate is projected to trend around 30.00 percent in 2024 and 23.00 percent in 2025, according to our econometric models.